What Does Chardonnay Taste Like?

 The Difference Between Oaked and Unoaked Chardonnay

 Chardonnay is available as oaked or unoaked wine.
-So, what`s the difference except for the oak note?
+So, what`s the difference between unoaked wines except for the oak note?

 A winemaker who wants to have a crisp, fresh tasting wine will ferment it in steel tanks without the use of oak.
-Fermentation in steel tanks at controlled temperature minimizes the contact with oxygen and preserves the crisp notes.
+Fermentation in steel tanks neutral oak barrels at controlled temperature minimizes the contact with oxygen and preserves the crisp notes.

 Chardonnay wines with rich notes are produced by partial or full MLF.
 The round, buttery notes suit well with vanilla and baking spice aroma.
-These come from the use of oak.
+These come from the use of well toasted oak barrels.
 The wine can either be stored for the entire time or partially in oak barrels.
 This depends on the desired level of oak notes.

 Brioche aroma forms during storage of the wine over lees (dead yeast).
 The lees need to be stirred up on a regular basis to avoid the formation of bitter notes.
 This process is called batonnage.